Connecting Arms and Legs, Hinges at Feet and Knees

 1. Mike on April 25, 2018 at 6:24 am

 Just wanted to say thanks again and keep up the wonderful work.
-I was just working on the ‘integrating the legs’ session, and the recording, like so many others of yours, is so in tune with the struggles and sensations one has in doing the exercises, that even without being visually or actually present, it’s like being in a real ATM class!
+I was just working on the ‘integrating the legs’ session [now called Connecting Arms and Legs, Hinges at the Feet and Knees. -Nick], and the recording, like so many others of yours, is so in tune with the struggles and sensations one has in doing the exercises, that even without being visually or actually present, it’s like being in a real ATM class!
 And the benefits have been outstanding.
 Much appreciated.

 • Nick Strauss-Klein on April 25, 2018 at 9:19 am